microsoft-d365-ce-pfe-devops/d365-ce-devops-blogs/blogs/devops/d365-devops-introduction.md

 #### Pack Solution from repository

 While our extracted solution is ideal for version control it's not going to help us with importing our solution into downstream environments.
-To do that we will need to pack the solution back into it's original zip file state.
+To do that we will need to pack the solution back into it's original zip file state using the following code.

 ```YAML
 - powershell: |